UDC-GAC/SeQual-Stream/README.md

 * **Reading of paired-end FASTA format datasets:** Allows to read datasets of paired-end sequences in FASTA format.
 The sequences must be separated in two different input files.
 In streaming mode, datasets can be stored in another file system besides HDFS and can be in the process of being downloaded.
 * **Reading of paired-end FASTQ format datasets:** Allows to read datasets of paired-end sequences in FASTQ format.
 The sequences must be separated in two different input files.
 In streaming mode, datasets can be stored in another file system besides HDFS and can be in the process of being downloaded.
 * **Writing of resulting sequences:** Allows to write the resulting sequences after the operations in the indicated path, generating two different folders in case of paired-end datasets.
 This type of writing is done by default, writing the result in several output text files.
 In streaming mode, the output text files are written into several subfolders.
-* **Writing of resulting sequences to an individual file:** Allows to write the resulting sequences after the operations to a single output file in the indicated path, or in to two output files in case of paired-end datasets.
+* **Writing of resulting sequences to an individual file:** Allows to write the resulting sequences after the operations to a single output file in the indicated path, or to two output files in case of paired-end datasets.
 * **Configure Spark execution mode:** Allows to configure the master URL for Spark, being local[*] by default (which implies using all the available cores in the machine where SeQual-Stream is executed).
 * **Configure the level of log shown to the user:** Allows to configure the log level shown to the user by Spark and other libraries.
 The default level is ERROR.
 * **Generation and reading of a properties file:** Allows to generate a template file where the operations to be carried out can be specified, as well as the necessary parameters for them.